ronak-lm/lit-portal/README.md

 - **Shadow DOM Issues**

   - This component uses `document.getElementById()` to find the destination (`to`) element and render the body within it.
-  - BUT if your destination is within a shadow root, `getElementById()` returns `null`.
-There is no feasible work around to this.
+If your destination is within a shadow root, `getElementById()` returns `null`.
+This is the default behavior in shadow DOMs and there is no feasible work around to this.
 Your destination MUST be in `document` and not within a shadow root.
-  - The `body` itself can have a shadow DOM.
-So you won't need to make any changes within your existing components that are being portaled.
+  - The `.body` that you pass itself can have a shadow DOM.
+So you won't need to make any changes within your existing shadow DOM components that are being portaled.
+Only the destination shouldn't be in a shadow DOM.

 - **Use Arrow Functions For Events**